 Marco Blair makes for a very unusual leading man but he really makes his character work.
 He projects a kind of sadness to him, he conveys the tragedy of his character’s life through his emotive, mostly silent performance, and rises to the challenge when he is required to resort to violence, showing a different facet of his character, who may appear weak, timid, and introverted but isn’t afraid to die and will do anything to protect his sister.

-If there’s any fault in it, it’s that the film is a little too slow paced at times, with not much happening until the very finale.
+If there’s any fault in it, it’s that the film is a little too slow paced at times, with not much happening, except in-between and until the climax.
 And it still feels like as if Saulnier has a long way to go before his style can become a signature.
 At times this film can feel like the early works of a great director who will be known for his later, much more fleshed out and accomplished films.
-But that’s just a minor gripe, other than that I can’t really find any faults in it.
+But that’s just me.

-A well balanced performance and terrific filmmaking make a for a solid little revenge thriller that deserves a lot more audience than it got.
-Definitely worth a look.
+A well balanced performance and terrific film making make for a solid little revenge thriller that deserves a lot more audience than it got.

 I love movies that are set in one location, with one character, movies that are a one man or one woman show; movies like 12 Angry Men (1957), Moon (2009), Cast Away (2000), Tape (2001), and recent movies like Buried (2010), 127 Hours (2010), Gravity (2013), All is Lost (2013) etc. Such movies are so much more fun to watch.
-They are exciting in that they bring the creativity out of its creators through the limitations of the setting/premise and it’s fun to see how they come up with clever ways to make the film engaging.
+They are exciting in that they bring the creativity out of its creators through the limitations of the setting/premise and it’s thrilling to see how they come up with clever ways to make the film engaging and not bore us.

 Locke (2013) is an existential examination of how one mistake or one decision can have drastic changes to your whole life, how the choices you make have an effect on everyone around you.
 “The difference between a moment and an instant is forever”, as one character tells Ivan Locke.
 Ivan Locke fights to overcome his demons, his flaws, his father, and various other conflicts to do what he thinks and believes is right.
 It’s a tense, gripping drama that requires an actor who can carry the film and keep us engaged throughout the ride.
 After all this is a movie about a man in a car, literally.

 Written and Directed by Steven Knight, the writer of the excellent films Eastern Promises (2007) and Dirty Pretty Things (2002), makes a confident second feature as a director after the disappointing Jason Statham vehicle Hummingbird/Redemption (2013).
 He could’ve faltered here as well, the film could’ve gone wrong in so many ways.
 But his focus on the character and the writing makes Locke (2013) a compelling watch.
-It’s a stripped down character study, where we get to look into the soul of a man who is tested by life.
+It’s a stripped down character study, where we get to look into the soul of a man who is tested by life and face the consequences of his decisions and choices.
 I was, however, a little underwhelmed by the revelation of the “mistake” Ivan Locke made, which initiates the whole plot.
 I thought it was something much more grave, something that was going to put Locke (2013) and the people close to him in danger, something that echoes a thriller.
 But instead it settles on a somewhat cliched reason for the mess Ivan Locke gets himself in.

 Dawn of the Planet of the Apes (2014)